 As shown in Chapter 4, mobile communication traffic has been increasing at a high rate in recent years.
 This growth is predicted to continue into the next decade, especially in consideration of the addition of new traffic types generated by the variety of new use cases of 5G.
 This high traffic growth leads to the conclusion that the spectrum below 6 GHz, both currently used and future plans, targeted for exclusive licensing to mobile broadband operators could be exhausted before the end of the decade.
 Thus, there is a high demand to be able to utilize new spectra above 6GHz on top of the current spectra already in use for the mobile communication.
 The allocation of new spectra is not only essential for the mobile industry to expand its business opportunities, but also key factor in enabling other industries to be able to offer their customers new services and improve their productivities utilizing 5G.
-Without allocating new spectra, serious economic losses will occur in countries.
+Allocating new spectra will contribute to the economy significantly in any country.